 Usually, Great Dane dogs are gentle, easy going, and appeasing canines.
 The dogs are also called as ‘gentle giants’ due to their exemplary warm temperament.
 A Great Dane dog generally goes along well with other dogs.
 The potential of a Great Dane to be a family dog is quite high in that the dogs are good around kids also.

-Despite such wonderful characteristics, if your Great Dane dog depicts a sudden change in its behaviour, the dog must have got its reason.
+Despite such wonderful characteristics, if your Great Dane dog depicts a sudden change in its behavior, the dog must have got its reason.

 Great Dane Aggression